robojumper/DarkestDungeonSaveEditor/docs/dson.md

 FieldInfo contains several types of information:

-`(fieldInfo & 0b1)` is a single bit.
+`(fieldInfo & 0b1)` as a boolean.
 If set, this is an object, if not set, this is a "primitive" field.
 `(fieldInfo & 0b11111111100) >> 2` as an integer is the length of the field name including the `\0` character.
 `(fieldInfo & 0b1111111111111111111100000000000) >> 11` as an integer is the index into the Meta1Block entries if this is an object.